Sparse Randomized Approximation of Normal Cycles: Proof of

+and the three components are mutually orthogonal in $W^{*}$.
+Each component may be further decomposed \cite{NCpaper} into distinct contributions from the triangles and edges of $\mathcal{T}$.
+We split the proof of \cref{mainlemma} into separate parts for each component, using their decompositions obtained in \cite{NCpaper}.

-\subsubsection{Planar component}
+\subsection{Planar component}

-In \cite{NCpaper} $N(\mathcal{T})^{pln}$ is derived to be the following sum of currents on the normal bundle:
+In \cite{NCpaper}, $N(\mathcal{T})^{\mathrm{pln}}$ is derived to be the following sum of currents on the normal bundle:

-In the above, $n_{T}$ is the number of triangles of $\mathcal{T}$, $T_{i}$ is the $i$'th triangle and $n_{T_{i}}$ the outward unit normal to the $i$'th triangle face.
+In the above, $N_{T}$ is the number of triangles of $\mathcal{T}$, $T_{i}$ is the $i$th triangle and $n_{T_{i}}$ a unit normal to the $i$th triangle face.
 The individual terms in this sum are of the form,

 for some triangle $T$.
-This component of the normal-cycle has the action
+This component of the normal cycle has the action

-Recall that $\tau_{x,u}$ is constructed as a wedge product of an orthonomal basis of the tangent space at $(x,u)$ of the normal bundle.
-Indeed one may show \cite{NCpaper} that
+Recall that $\tau_{x,u}$ is constructed as a wedge product of an orthonormal basis of the tangent space at $(x,u)$ of the normal bundle.
+Indeed, one may show \cite{NCpaper} that